UNITED STATES DISTRICT COURT

 d.
 If applicable, the overall financial resources of any parent corporation or entity; the overall size of the parent corporation or entity with respect to the number of its employees; the number, type and location of its facilities; and

 e.
 If applicable, the type of operation or operations of any parent corporation or entity, including the composition, structure and functions of the workforce of the parent corporation or entity.
-28 C.F.R. § 36.104; 28 C.F.R. § 35.164.
+28 C.F.R. § 36.104; 28 C.F.R. § 35.164.6.
+The term Patient means: a person who is deaf or hard of hearing and is seeking and/or receiving medical services at Parkway.

-7. The term “Companion” means: a person who is deaf or hard of hearing and is either (a) a person whom the patient indicates should communicate with hospital personnel about the patient, participate in any treatment decision, play a role in communicating the patient’s needs, condition, history or symptoms to hospital personnel, or help the patient act on the information, advice or instructions provided by hospital personnel; (b) a person legally authorized to make health care decisions on behalf of a patient; or (c) such other person with whom the hospital personnel would ordinarily and regularly communicate with concerning the patient’s medical condition.
+7. The term Companion means: a person who is deaf or hard of hearing and is either (a) a person whom the patient indicates should communicate with hospital personnel about the patient, participate in any treatment decision, play a role in communicating the patients needs, condition, history or symptoms to hospital personnel, or help the patient act on the information, advice or instructions provided by hospital personnel; (b) a person legally authorized to make health care decisions on behalf of a patient; or (c) such other person with whom the hospital personnel would ordinarily and regularly communicate with concerning the patients medical condition.

-8. The term “date of this Decree” means: the date this Decree is entered by the Court.
+8. The term date of this Decree means: the date this Decree is entered by the Court.

-I. GENERAL OBLIGATIONS
+INJUNCTIVE RELIEFI.
+GENERAL OBLIGATIONS

 A. Design and Implementation of Plan to Provide Appropriate Auxiliary Aids and Services.

-1. Within thirty (30) days of the date of this Decree, the Hospital will design and implement a plan (“Plan”) that will implement effectively the provisions of this Decree, including without limitation:
+1. Within thirty (30) days of the date of this Decree, the Hospital will design and implement a plan (Plan) that will implement effectively the provisions of this Decree, including without limitation:

 a. developing, coordinating and overseeing the development of specific procedures to implement fully this Decree;